How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Keep Your Dog Company

-When it comes to storms, it's not likely that your fearful dog wants to be alone.
-One of the easiest ways to help comfort and calm dogs through bad weather is sitting with them!
+When it comes to storms, your fearful dog is unlikely to want to be alone.
+One of the easiest ways to comfort and calm dogs through lousy weather is sitting with them!
 You are your pup's ultimate protector, and your presence will likely comfort them and help make them feel safer.
 While this may not completely rid them of their fear, it will probably make them calmer.

 Bring Outdoor Dogs Inside